 The Filtrete Healthy Living Ultra Allergen 4 MPR1550 4-inch thick filter is another one of the best performers, removing dust, pollen, and smoke with both the heating and cooling system running at the highest speed as to the lowest of the fan.
 This filter provides almost unrestricted airflow.
 Filtrete recommends replacing this filter once a year, and at $29 per filter, it’s one of the cheapest in our tests.

 The 5-inch thick Lennox Healthy Climate CarbonClean 16 filter effectively filters dust, smoke, and pollen when the system is running at both the highest and lowest fan speeds, with little noticeable restriction of airflow. air through the forced air system.
 The list price for this filter is $100, although we have seen it sell for less.
 Lennox recommends replacing it once a year.

 -Frequently Asked Questions-

 Furnace filters protect the fan and coils from dirt, debris, hair, and other household particles that collect in the system and air ducts.
 The pleated (and sometimes electrostatically charged) material helps capture and hold those contaminants against the filter until it’s time to replace the old one.

 What are your furnace filter needs?

-Depending on your needs—allergies, odors, pets—you’ll want to shop for and select the right furnace filter for your home and indoor air quality.
+Depending on your needs allergies, odors, and pets you’ll want to shop for and select the right furnace filter for your home and indoor air quality.

 Material: Most fiberglass filters provide minimal protection to your HVAC system and allow various allergens to pass through the filter.
 Protect your system from costly repairs and dirt buildup while cleaning indoor air with a pleated air filter.
 Pleated air filters are denser and provide adequate protection to the fan, coils, and air ducts.
 Electrostatically charged pleated filters are preferred by households with pets, smokers, and allergy sufferers.